mikekitckchan/CTF-Checklist/javascript_scurity/prototype_pollution.md

 }
 ```

 - In above example, an User is an object and its properties are username and password.
-To create a new user, can simply input codes as below:
+To create a new user, we can simply input:

 ```js
 var userA = new User("John", "12345678");